UPDATE 2-Unipol to sell assets to insurance unit to pay for bank clean up

 By Andrea Mandala and Stephen Jewkes

-MILAN, June 30 Italian financial group Unipol will sell assets to its main operating unit, insurer UnipolSai, to simplify its structure and pay for a clean up of its struggling banking business.
+MILAN, June 30 (Reuters) - Italian financial group Unipol will sell assets to its main operating unit, insurer UnipolSai, to simplify its structure and pay for a clean up of its struggling banking business.

 The Bologna-based company said on Friday it would shift 3 billion euros ($3.4 billion) of bad loans to a special vehicle to bolster Unipol Banca and get its banking unit ready to take part in the expected consolidation of Italy's banking system.